 Further, 4K Ultra HD resolution displayed on a 27-inch screen results in a rich pixel density of 163 pixels per inch.

-Naturally, you will need to scale your interface by at least 150% in order to enlarge small items such as text to a readable size which will, in turn, decrease the amount of screen space but increase detail clarity.
+Naturally, you will need to scale your interface by at least 150% to enlarge small items such as text to a readable size, which will, in turn, decrease the amount of screen space but increase detail clarity.

-Moving on to the performance, the LG 27UD58 4K monitor has a very low input lag of 9ms which makes for imperceptible delay between your actions and the result on the screen.
+Moving on to the performance, the LG 27UD58 4K monitor has a very low input lag of 9ms, which makes for an imperceptible delay between your actions and the result on the screen.

-The 5ms response time speed i.e. the speed at which pixels can change from one shade of gray to another is sufficient to eliminate most of trailing caused by fast-moving objects for a smooth fast-paced gaming experience at 60Hz.
+The 5ms response time speed i.e., the speed at which pixels can change from one shade of gray to another, is enough to get rid of most of the trailing caused by fast-moving objects for a smooth, fast-paced gaming experience at 60Hz.

-The LG 27UD58 also supports AMD FreeSync which offers a variable refresh rate (VRR) when connected to a compatible graphics card.
-It supports VRR only over DisplayPort, so it cannot be used with Xbox One.
+The LG 27UD58 also supports AMD FreeSync, which offers a variable refresh rate (VRR) when connected to a compatible graphics card.
+It supports VRR only over DisplayPort, though, so it cannot be used with the Xbox One.

 Apart from FreeSync, the LG 27UD58 is equipped with plenty of useful features such as Screen Split (divides the screen into parts for easier multitasking) and On-Screen Control (a desktop application that allows you to adjust the OSD settings).

 The OSD (On-Screen Display) menu can also be navigated via the joystick that’s placed beneath the bottom bezel.